Tips to Avoid Flat Tires on Your Cargo Bike or E-Bike

 Different tires have pros and cons, but I am a big fan of the Schwalbe Moto-X and Big Ben tires.
 I’ve used the Schwalbe Pick-Up, but the ride quality is terrible under load, so I prefer the Moto-X and Big Ben.

-If you have a cargo bike with sub-par tires (like the Aventon Abound), I recommend replacing them immediately.
+If you have a cargo bike with sub-par tires (like the Aventon Abound), I would recommend replacing the tires immediately.

 Have a Plan for When You Get a Flat

-You do not have to fix a flat if you don’t want to, and there is no shame.
+You do not have to fix a flat if you don’t want to, and there is no shame in it.
 For most customers, I recommend that they make a plan for every ride or route when they first get started to avoid being stuck.

 Examples of game plans:

 • AAA works in many states and will bring your bike to the shop.
-In Colorado, I recommend every customer sign up!
+In Colorado, I recommended every customer sign up!

 • Spouses will pick them up